Dataiku — Enterprise AI Orchestration and IDP Platform

 On This Page

-Universal AI platform with document intelligence capabilities, preparing for 2026 IPO with $350M ARR and governance-by-design approach.
+Universal AI platform with document intelligence capabilities, preparing for a 2026 IPO with $350M ARR and a governance-by-design approach.

 Overview

 Founded in 2013 in Paris, Dataiku provides an enterprise AI platform that includes intelligent document processing through its Universal AI Platform.
-The company is preparing for a U.S. IPO in H1 2026 with Morgan Stanley and Citigroup as lead underwriters at a $3.7 billion valuation - up from a $4.6 billion Series E valuation in 2021, reflecting recalibrated market conditions.
-Dataiku surpassed $350M ARR in October 2025, up from $300M+ ARR in January 2025.
+The company is preparing for a U.S. IPO in H1 2026 with Morgan Stanley and Citigroup as lead underwriters at a $3.7 billion valuation, down from a $4.6 billion Series E valuation in 2021, reflecting recalibrated market conditions.
+Dataiku reported $350M ARR in October 2025, up from $300M in January 2025.

-Former Salesforce President Alexandre Dayon joined the Board of Directors in January 2026, strengthening enterprise sales expertise ahead of the IPO.
+Former Salesforce President Alexandre Dayon joined the Board of Directors in January 2026, adding enterprise sales depth ahead of the IPO.

-Dataiku's document processing runs through the Natif.ai IDP plugin, a modular pipeline that handles PDF, TIFF, and JPEG inputs using computer vision, deep learning, and NLP.
+Dataiku's document processing runs through the Natif.ai IDP plugin, a modular pipeline that handles PDF, TIFF, and JPEG inputs using computer vision, deep learning, and natural language processing (NLP).
 The pipeline converts native and scanned content into structured data, with vision-language models (VLMs) extracting information from text, tables, and images in a single pass.
-Governance controls - audit trails, end-to-end traceability, and compliance checkpoints - are embedded directly in the workflow rather than applied as post-processing overlays.
+Governance controls including audit trails, end-to-end traceability, and compliance checkpoints are embedded directly in the workflow rather than applied as post-processing overlays.

 The Agent Hub extends this into multi-step agentic workflows: a collaborative workspace where AI agents can be built, shared, and scaled with ROI measurement attached.
-The AI Factory Accelerator, powered by NVIDIA, accelerates enterprise-scale deployments with native governance integration baked in.
+The AI Factory Accelerator, powered by NVIDIA, accelerates enterprise-scale deployments with native governance integration.

-In February 2026, Dataiku moved its governance infrastructure into open source through the 575 Lab, its dedicated Open Source Office.
+In February 2026, Dataiku moved its governance infrastructure into open source through the 575 Lab, its dedicated open-source office.
 Two toolkits are generally available: Agent Explainability Tools, which traces decision-making across multi-step agentic workflows and surfaces agent reasoning for data scientists, compliance teams, and end users; and Privacy-Preserving Proxies, which protects sensitive data end-to-end when enterprises use closed-source models, designed for local deployment.
 Licensing terms and GitHub repository URLs were not disclosed in available sources.
-Dataiku simultaneously joined the Linux Foundation and the newly formed Agentic AI Foundation - a standards play, not a product feature.
-As Douetteau put it: "Enterprises need reusable building blocks that can become the standards for how agentic systems are controlled and inspected."
+Dataiku simultaneously joined the Linux Foundation and the newly formed Agentic AI Foundation.
+As CEO Florian Douetteau put it: "Enterprises need reusable building blocks that can become the standards for how agentic systems are controlled and inspected."

-Organizations leverage Dataiku's unified governance platform to close the gap where 95% of data leaders can't fully trace AI decisions end-to-end while 86% report AI embedded in daily operations.
-The platform embeds governance controls - traceability, audit logs, compliance checkpoints - directly into AI development workflows rather than as afterthought controls.
+Organizations use Dataiku's unified governance platform to close the gap where most enterprises cannot fully trace AI decisions end-to-end while AI is already embedded in daily operations.
+The platform embeds governance controls such as traceability, audit logs, and compliance checkpoints directly into AI development workflows.
 The 575 Lab's Agent Explainability Tools extend this to agentic pipelines, making multi-step agent reasoning inspectable by compliance teams without requiring custom instrumentation.
+IDC's assessment identifies fragmentation risk when different AI capabilities are governed by disparate point solutions, positioning Dataiku's unified approach as a differentiator.

 Retailers use Dataiku's Retail Accelerator Pack for customer experience optimization and back-office automation.
 The pack includes seven ready-to-use use cases covering entity extraction and LLM-enhanced predictions.
 Head of AI Architecture Jed Dougherty notes the tension: "The riskiest place to use GenAI in retail is also the most valuable one: the customer experience."
 The accelerator is designed to compress deployment timelines for teams that cannot build from scratch.